asacrea/stream-music-logs/README.md

 5. AWS Step Functions orchestrate the ETL workflow, coordinating the execution of various AWS Glue crawlers, Glue jobs and Lambda functions.

-For this implementation, we proposed the development of a simple state machine to perform data exploration and catalogue generation for both raw data and data that underwent transformation by glue jobs.
+For this implementation, I proposed the development of a simple state machine to perform data exploration and catalogue generation for both raw data and data that underwent transformation by glue jobs.
 The Step Functions also allows us to monitor the state of the Crawlers and determine if it has finished its execution in order to continue with the flow towards the transformation of the data using the Glue Jobs.

 ![Logo de Markdown](images/StepFunction.png)